Request a free consultation

 Define your airspace: Set up a customizable, pre-determined perimeter around the airport.

-DedroneTracker software detects, identifies, and locates unauthorized drones and their pilots.
+DedroneTracker drone detection software detects, identifies, and locates unauthorized drones and their pilots.
 Dedrone gives early warning of drone-based threats, often before the drone takes off.

 Based on Friend/Foe rules, DedroneTracker automatically sends alerts to security teams when an unauthorized drone is detected.